World of Warcraft: Reception

 Characters were felt to be implemented well, with each class appearing "viable and interesting", having unique and different mechanisms, and each of the races having a distinct look and feel.
 Character development was also liked, with the talent mechanism offering choice to players, and profession options being praised.
 Character customization options were felt to be low, but the detail of character models was praised.

 The appearance of the game world was praised by critics.
-Most popular was the fact that a player could run from one end of the continent to the other without having to pause at a "loading screen" while part of the game is retrieved from storage.
+Most popular was that a player could run from one end of the continent to the other without having to pause at a "loading screen" while part of the game is retrieved from storage.
 The environment was described as "breathtaking".
 Players found it difficult to become lost, and each area in the game world had a distinct look that blended from one to the next.
 Critics described the environment as "a careful blend of cartoon, fantasy art, and realism".
 The game was found to run smoothly on a range of computer systems, although some described it as basic, and mentioned that the bloom light rendering effect can blur things.
 One reviewer described the ability to fly over long stretches of scenery as "very atmospheric".
 The user interface was liked, being described as "simple", with tooltips helping to get the player started.

 The game's audio was well received, particularly the background music.
 By assigning music to different areas of the game world, reviewers felt that the fantasy style added to the player's immersion, and that the replay value was increased.
 The sounds and voices used by characters and NPCs, as well as the overall sound effects, were felt to add a "personality" to the game.